Axect/Noisy_Candle/README.md

 This project demonstrates how to perform regression on noisy data using various Rust libraries for machine learning.
 The main libraries used in this project are:

-- `peroxide`: A library for data generation, preprocessing and saving
+- `peroxide`: A library for data generation, preprocessing and visualization
 - `candle`: A library for defining and training machine learning models
 - `rayon`: A library for parallel processing
 - `indicatif`: A library for progress tracking and visualization